 Weight: 3.53 pounds

 The material of the head is, of course, stainless steel.
 The Gransfors Bruks also comes with a sheath made out of leather, which is great for protecting the edge and maintaining maximum sharpness.
 All in all, even though maybe pricey, the axe justifies the high price tag and it will serve you for years and many logs that will come your way.

-Husqvarna Multipurpose Axe
+Husqvarna Multi-purpose Axe

 Weight: 2 pounds